Antoni Giełgud: Napoleonic Wars

-During the French invasion of Russia, he financed and commanded the creation of the 21st Infantry Regiment of Army of the Duchy of Warsaw, which he led since 29 August 1812.
+During the French invasion of Russia, he financed and commanded the creation of the 21st Lithuanian Infantry Regiment of the Army of the Duchy of Warsaw, which he led since 29 August 1812.
 He took part in the defence of Modlin fortress.
+For his contributions to the French campaign, he was awarded the rank of colonel.

 November Uprising

-In 1818 he was appointed as a general of the 1st Brigade of the 1st Infantry Division of Kingdom of Poland army by Grand Duke Konstantin.
-During the November Uprising he returned to active service and initially served as a commanding officer of the 1st Brigade, 1st Infantry Division under Jan Krukowiecki.
+In 1818 he was appointed as a brigadier general of the 1st Brigade of the 1st Infantry Division of Kingdom of Poland army by Grand Duke Konstantin.
+During the November Uprising he returned to active service and initially served as a commanding officer of the 1st Brigades 1st Infantry Division under Jan Krukowiecki.
 A hero of the battles of Wawer and Białołęka, he was given command over the entire 2nd Infantry Division.
 He covered the retreat of Polish-Lithuanian forces after the battle of Ostrołęka, but got separated from the main force and decided to head for Lithuania instead.
+In June 1831 he was appointed the leader of the rebellion in Lithuania.